makeabilitylab/physcomp/sensors/index.md

 * **Absolute error**: what's the difference between sensor readings and the true physical quantity?
 * **Drift**: How does the absolute error change over time while operating the sensor?
 * **Environmental stability**: How does the sensor change in response to differences in temperature or moisture?

-#### Binary output

-Finally, some "sensors" are either on or off (which could be construed as a type of simple digital output but not one specifically encoded for a microcontroller so does not qualify as "digital signal" in our taxonomy).
-For example, [reed switches](https://en.wikipedia.org/wiki/Reed_switch) close in the presence of a magnetic field and [tilt ball switches](https://www.adafruit.com/product/173) are hollow tubes with an enclosed conductive ball, which moves to close internal contacts in certain tube orientations (or tilts).

-[Platt](https://learning.oreilly.com/library/view/encyclopedia-of-electronic/9781449334307) provides an even deeper breakdown of sensor output types, including open collectors and sensors that change in current rather than voltage.
-See his book for details.

 ## Signal acquisition pipeline